lucaswayneray/lucas-ray-portfolio/ibm-scrum-master/notes.md

 ### Scrum Process Summary

+**Knowledge Check: Measuring Work for a Sprint**

+* In practice, **Capacity** is the best term to describe how much work the team can take on during a Sprint based on availability and bandwidth.
+* However, many quizzes and certifications may expect the answer **Velocity**, which measures **how much work was completed in past Sprints**.
+* Velocity is often used to help forecast team capacity, which may explain the confusion in assessment contexts.

+**Knowledge Check: Common Scrum Event Term**

+* Scrum refers to key events like Sprint Planning, Daily Scrum, Review, and Retrospective as **Ceremonies**.
+* These ceremonies provide regular rhythm and structure to the team’s workflow.

+**Knowledge Check: Final Event of the Sprint**

+* The final event a Scrum Master must facilitate at the end of each Sprint is the **Sprint Retrospective**.
+* The Retrospective occurs **after the Sprint Review (Demo)** and focuses on improving team processes and collaboration.
+* Its purpose is to inspect how the Sprint went and identify areas for improvement before the next Sprint begins.
+* This is distinct from a "Lessons Learned" session, which is a traditional project management term and not part of Scrum.

 **Knowledge Check: Final Event of the Sprint**

 * The final event a Scrum Master must facilitate at the end of each Sprint is the **Sprint Retrospective**.